 - The long head of the biceps – Inserts in the shoulder joint at the top of the shoulder socket (glenoid) and labrum.

 The long head of the biceps tendon is in close proximity to the rotator cuff tendons and is frequently affected in rotator cuff disorders.
 It is a common source of shoulder pain.
 Biceps pain can occur from tendinitis (inflammation of the tendon in the bicipital groove) or tendon tears.

 Types of Bicep Tendon Disorders

-Bicep tendinitis is the inflammation of the long head of the biceps.
-Common symptoms include arm weakness, and pain in the front of the shoulder.
+Bicep tendonitis is the inflammation of the long head of the biceps.
+Common symptoms include arm weakness and pain in the front of the shoulder.
 In its early stages, the tendon becomes red and swollen.
 As tendinitis develops, the tendon sheath (covering) can thicken.
 The tendon itself often thickens or grows larger.
 Occasionally, the damage to the tendon can result in a tendon tear, and then deformity of the arm.

 If you tear the biceps tendon at the shoulder, you may lose some strength in your arm and have pain when you forcefully turn your arm from palm down to palm up.
 Tearing a tendon isn’t like breaking a bone, you may still be able to move the muscle, it will just be weaker.
 Most of the time, people can still function with the tear, and only need medication and physical therapy.

 Biceps tendon pain can often be treated non-operatively with physical therapy and anti-inflammatory medications.
 If non-operative treatment is unsuccessful, arthroscopic bicep surgery treatment may be considered.
 The biceps tendon can either be released from its insertion (tenotomy) or released and secured in a new location on the humerus bone (tenodesis).
 These procedures can be done on an outpatient basis.